 How does the gut microbiota affect your immune system and overall health?

-Those of us who study the gut microbiota often refer to it as the “forgotten organ.”
+Scientists who study the gut microbiota often refer to it as the “forgotten organ.”
 It can have a huge impact on a person’s health.
 Some microbes are associated with disease.
 Others are important for good health.

 Most microbiome research has focused on the microbiota in the gut, but some scientists are studying the microbiome in other parts of the body as well.